SHOW SLAVE STATUS

 DROP TABLEfailed on the slave.
 (This might occur, for example, if you forget to copy the table to the slave when setting up replication.)

-Beginning with MySQL 5.5, you can tell a slave to ignore events from 0 or more masters using the
+You can tell a slave to ignore events from 0 or more masters using the

 IGNORE_SERVER_IDSoption of the